 Two boundary umpires shall be appointed for each match, and the provisions of Law No. 28 shall apply when a substitute is required.
 The boundary umpire shall, subject to Law No. 54, be sole judge of when the ball is out of bounds.
-He shall bring the ball back to the spot where it crossed the boundary line, and if directed by the field umpire, shall come in five yards and bounce the ball.
+He shall bring the ball back to the spot where it crossed the boundary line, and if directed by the field umpire shall throw the ball in as provided for in Law 37 (viii).